 The cells the phone is registered with are shown at the top of the screen.
 Where available, the signal strength and cell network provider are shown, along with the cell identification information for that radio type (e.g. for LTE 4G, the Cell ID, Tracking Area Code and RF channel).

 The other detected cells are shown grouped based on their radio type (e.g. LTE 4G).
-Typically less information is available for cells the phone is not registered with.
+Typically less information is available for cells the phone is not registered with (and this is shown as “cell unknown”).

 Shows the percentage of time the signal level has been low, good or very good.